Journals & Databases

 History use the MHRA referencing style.

-The English and History department runs regular sessions on referencing.
+The English, History and Creative Writing department runs regular sessions on referencing.